 Huawei has been offering two top-range smartphones for years, with the Mate and P series alternating releases every six months.
 The best new device from Huawei is the Mate 20 Pro, a smartphone that can do things nobody else can.
-Here are our first impressions of the device!
+We were able to test it out.

 Have you ever heard of OSIRIS?